This post may contain affiliate links. Please read my disclosure.

 How to Serve Hollandaise

 Hollandaise isn't just reserved for brunch dishes.
-While it's great on Eggs Benedict, it's also great on these dishes:
+While it's great on eggs benedict or this bagel breakfast sandwich, it's also great on these dishes:

-- Drizzled on a nice steak, this White Wine Chicken or a piece of poached salmon;
+- Drizzled on a nice sous vide steak, this white wine chicken or a piece of poached salmon.

-- Serve it on toast with Cured Salmon;
+- Serve it on toast with Cured Salmon or over these sous vide poached eggs.

 - Drizzle it over cooked pasta, sprinkle with cheese and bake until gooey.